ethanfuerst/mpg-dashboard/README.md

 *mopedmpg.twb* - tableau workbook for visualizing moped mpg data

-*mpg_vis.ipynb* - notebook where I visualize data with matplotlib/seaborn and other python packages
+*mpg_vis.py* - .py file where I visualize data with matplotlib/seaborn and other python packages

 *weather_data.csv* - .csv that stores the weather data